paurasm22/-Purchase-Propensity-Prediction-3-Classifiers-/readme.md

-# 📘 **Purchase Propensity Prediction (Customer Churn Model)**
+# 📘 **Purchase Propensity Prediction (Customer Churn Model Using RFM & Machine Learning)**

-Predicting whether a customer is likely to purchase again using RFM-based Machine Learning.
+Predicting whether a customer will return to purchase again based on past purchase behavior.

 ---

-## 📌 **Project Overview**
+## 📌 **Overview**

-This project builds an **industry-level machine learning model** that predicts whether a customer will **buy again in the near future**.
+This project builds an **industry-level customer churn model** (also known as Purchase Propensity Prediction).
+The goal is to predict whether a customer will **buy again soon**, using only their past transaction history.
-It uses the **Online Retail II** dataset (UCI / Kaggle) and applies **RFM feature engineering**, a widely used technique in e-commerce and marketing analytics.

-This model can help businesses:

-- Identify customers who are likely to churn
-- Improve retention
-- Personalize marketing campaigns
-- Predict future purchases
+We use **RFM features** (Recency, Frequency, Monetary) derived from raw transactional data and train **three ML models**:

+* **Logistic Regression**
+* **Random Forest**
+* **XGBoost**

+This project follows a *corrected pipeline* with **NO data leakage**, ensuring realistic and valid prediction performance.

 ---

-## 🛒 **Business Problem — Why Purchase Propensity?**
+## 🛒 **Business Problem**

-E-commerce companies (Amazon, Flipkart, BigBasket, Swiggy) track customer activity to understand:

-- **Which customers will return soon?**
+Companies like Amazon, Flipkart, Swiggy, and BigBasket need to identify:

+* Which customers are likely to buy again soon?
-- **Which customers are inactive?**
+* Which customers are becoming inactive or churning?
-- **Who needs marketing offers?**

-Raw transaction data cannot answer these questions directly, so we:

-1. Convert transaction-level data → customer-level features
-2. Create **Recency, Frequency, Monetary (RFM)** features
-3. Build a target variable: **BuyAgain = 1/0**
-4. Train ML models to predict future purchases
+* Which customers deserve special offers or retention campaigns?

+Raw transactional data does *not* directly provide churn information.
+Therefore, we convert it into customer-level behavioral features using the **RFM framework**.

 ---